Hantavirus Treatment: Is There a Cure? (CDC Guidance)

 HFRS (kidney syndrome) is different

 Some hantavirus infections mainly affect the kidneys (hemorrhagic fever with renal syndrome, HFRS).
 Supportive care and, in severe cases, dialysis may be discussed in CDC/WHO materials for that syndrome.
+The CDC’s HFRS clinician brief also discusses ribavirin specifically for HFRS in a way that is not the same as a summary of HPS care.
 See HFRS and Seoul virus so you do not mix up lung-focused HPS with kidney-focused illness.

 If you think you were exposed and feel ill, contact a clinician or emergency services rather than using this site to decide what to do next.